GCweigenberg/Deep-Learning-challenge/README.md

         I then binned the "APPLICATION_TYPE" column, and kept in the "CLASSIFICATION" bin from the first model.
 Finally, I added a third hidden "sigmoid" layer to the             model, assigned them input features of 8:16:24.

 Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
 The overall results returned an accuracy of 0.7778 at a loss of 0.4581 percent of the data.
-If I were to reccomed a different model, I might start by binning the successful vs non-successful campaigns.
+If I were to recommed a different model, I might start by binning the income amount of the campaigns.